'VAR needs to die a slow death' - Fans outraged as Sheffield United have goal controversially ruled out at Spurs | Goal.com

 'VAR needs to die a slow death' - Fans outraged as Sheffield United have goal controversially ruled out at Spurs

-Outraged supporters have called for "VAR to die a slow death" after Sheffield United saw a controversial goal ruled out for offside against Tottenham on Saturday.
+Outraged supporters have called for "VAR to die a slow death" after Sheffield United saw a goal controversially ruled out for offside against Tottenham on Saturday.

-Spurs took the lead in the Premier League clash thanks to Heung-min Son, who slotted the ball through Blade's 'goalkeeper Dean Henderson's legs in the 58th minute.
+Spurs took the lead in the Premier League clash thanks to Heung-min Son, who slotted the ball through goalkeeper Dean Henderson's legs in the 58th minute.

-Sheffield United thought they'd found an equaliser just two minutes later, when David McGoldrick finished off a low Enda Stevens cross at the far post, but the referee called for a VAR review.
+Sheffield United thought they had found an equaliser just two minutes later, when David McGoldrick finished off a low Enda Stevens cross at the far post, but the referee called for a VAR review.

-Referee Graham Scott eventually ruled that John Lundstram was offside in the build-up and the goal was chalked off, much to the fury of visiting supporters.
+After a lengthy delay of almost four minutes, VAR then ruled hat John Lundstram was offside in the build-up to the goal, with the decision overturned to deny the Blades, much to the fury of visiting supporters.

-Sheffield drew level through George Baldock in the 78th minute, but the match finished 1-1, leaving Sheffield United fans wondering what might have been had VAR not intervened.
+United would draw level through George Baldock in the 78th minute, but the match finished 1-1, leaving fans of Chris Wilder's side wondering what might have been had VAR not intervened.

-The result saw the Blades rise to fifth in the Premier League table, with sixth-place Arsenal due to face Leicester at the King Power Stadium this evening.
+The result saw the Blades rise to fifth in the Premier League table, with sixth-place Arsenal facing Leicester at the King Power Stadium later in the evening.

 Meanwhile, Tottenham dropped to 12th ahead of the international break, extending their winless run to five matches and heaping more pressure on under-fire boss Mauricio Pochettino.